Why Is Starbucks So Popular?

 It is not surprising that there are more than 30,000 Starbucks shops around the world: Starbucks’ variety of drinks, steady attention to detail, customer service, and willingness to innovate have created one of the most famous and valuable brands in the world with a market capitalization of more than 74 billion dollars.

-14. Starbucks stores
+14. Starbucks Stores

 Starbucks stores